Dental Implant Failure

 Avoiding Dental Implant Failure

-To keep this from happening to you, don’t price-shop for the lowest price on implant dentistry.
-You don’t need to necessarily go to the most expensive cosmetic dentist, but if you go to the cheapest, you are taking a great risk.
+To keep this from happening to you, don’t price shop for the lowest price on implant dentistry.
+You don’t need to necessarily go to the most expensive dentist, but if you go to the cheapest, you are taking a great risk.
 There are so many opportunities for shortcuts in this field, and that is what you encourage when you price shop.

-Rota Dental Center can provide professional care and advice while guiding you through the dental implant procedure from beginning to end.
+Dr. Rota has advanced training in dental implant surgery and restoration.
+He has earned Diplomate status with the International Dental Implant Association.
 If you are interested in dental implants and would like more information click here or call us to schedule a consultation today!